ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.4.5:

+- Fixed a bug with creating new GA prefabs after changing folder structure.
+- Fixed a reference exception with the GA logo texture.
+- Fixed a JSON formatting error that would occur with exceptions containing a " symbol.

 ##### v.0.4.4:

 - New menu options to upload / delete mesh AssetBundles for use with the new browser heatmap tool.